 Winterizing tips for the do-it-yourselfer

+Knowing how to winterize a boat engine yourself is important, but sometimes you need help.
 US Boatworks is proud to help you when it comes to winterizing your sterndrive or outboard motor.
-We help by providing two choices for winterizing.
+We help by providing two choices for boat winterization.
 First off you can bring your boat in to be winterized and choose one of the three winterizing packages we offer.
 Or if you choose to do it yourself, we provide all the quality OEM supplies you need along with these valuable winterizing tips.
 Learn how to winterize your boat yourself below.

 Winterizing Outboards and Inboards: